-Perturbation of Groucho levels results in the misregulation of a significant proportion of the Drosophila genome over each timespan (Fig 2-16A).
-The Groucho loss-of-function phenotype was more severe than that obtained from overexpression, with over 10% of genes exhibiting changes in expression level at each timepoint, with the greatest effect seen in the second, 4 to 6.5 hour stage (Fig. 2-16B).
-Overexpression samples exhibit a smaller yet still significant proportion of differentially expressed genes, with the strongest effect seen at the final, 6.5 to 9 hour stage.
-Comparison of differentially expressed genes in the three Gro overexpression lines reveals significant correlation between activation or repression of genes regardless of Groucho dosage, with this effect holding across all timepoints (Fig. 2-17).
+Perturbation of Groucho levels results in the misregulation of a significant proportion of the Drosophila genome over each timespan (Fig 2-20A).
+The Groucho loss-of-function phenotype was more severe than that obtained from overexpression, with over 10% of expressed genes exhibiting significant changes in expression level at each timepoint, with the greatest effect seen in the second, 4 to 6.5 hour stage (Fig. 2-20B).
+Overexpression samples exhibit a smaller yet still significant proportion of differentially expressed genes, with between 2 and 16% of the expressed genome undergoing differential expression, with the strongest effect seen at the final, 6.5 to 9 hour stage.
+Comparison of differentially expressed genes in the three Gro overexpression lines reveals significant correlation between activation or repression of genes regardless of Groucho dosage, with this effect holding across all timepoints (Fig. 2-21).

 As Groucho is known to restrict the expression patterns of many developmental regulators including transcription factors, splicing factors, and signaling molecules (e.g., tailless, huckebein, zen, Sxl, dpp, etc.), it is suspected that many of these potential Groucho targets are secondary targets of Groucho and are not regulated by direct Groucho occupancy of their enhancer regions.
-In order to reduce the inclusion of these secondary effects in our determination of Gro targets, we refined the list of potential Groucho targets in two ways.
-First, we focused on genes that exhibit a response of an opposite magnitude in the loss-of-function and one and more overexpression lines (i.e. up-regulated under conditions of lowered Gro dosage and down-regulated under increased dosage, or vice-versa).
-This results in a significant restriction of the effected gene list at each timepoint (Fig. 2-18).
+In order to reduce the inclusion of these secondary effects in our determination of Gro targets, we refined the list of potential Groucho targets using two methodologies.

+The first method sought to identify genes both sensitive to multiple levels of Groucho dosage and the closest feature to a significant Groucho binding region.
+Both sources of data are noisy by nature, as secondary effects could account for the dosage response and Groucho can regulate genes from regulatory regions many kilobases away.
+First, we focused on genes that exhibit a response of an opposite sign in the loss-of-function and one or both Gro overexpression lines (i.e. up-regulated under conditions of lowered Gro dosage and down-regulated under increased dosage, or vice-versa).
+This results in a significant restriction of the effected gene list at each timepoint (Fig. 2-22).
 Secondly, we narrowed this list to only those genes associated with adjacent or overlapping Groucho binding, as determined by ChIP-seq.
-The resulting gene list is significantly reduced, consisting of 248 genes, of which 151 are common between the 2x and 4x Gro overexpression lines (Fig 2-19 & Supplemental Table 1).
+The resulting gene list is significantly reduced, consisting of 248 genes, of which 151 are common between the two full-length Gro overexpression lines when compared to the loss-of-function line (Fig 2-23 & Supplemental Table 1).